 John R. Graham

-John R. Graham is an NCPA Senior Fellow and Director of Health Care Studies at the Pacific Research Institute.
+John R. Graham is a Senior Fellow at the Independent Institute as well as NCPA.
 As an expert on individual choice and limited government control over medicine, Graham speaks frequently on health reform on radio and television, and at meetings in the United States, Canada, and Europe.

 He is the author of a number of studies, including Leviathan's Drug Problem: Increasing Patients' Choices Through International Competition in Pharmaceutical Regulation; Taxing Health Insurance: How Much Do States Earn?; and Medicare Advantage or Medicare Monopoly?.
 Graham is also the author of the U.S. Index of Health Ownership, the only project to rank all 50 states' health laws and regulations according to free-market principles; and the editor of a book addressing What States Can Do to Reform Health Care: A Free Market Primer.